 Do you want to promote Arctic perspectives throughout the Nordic region?

-NAPA – The Nordic Institute in Greenland is looking for 1-2 interns for communication at our office in Katuaq.
+NAPA – The Nordic Institute in Greenland is looking for an intern for communication at our office in Katuaq.
 You will work in a dynamic team working with cultural exchange in Greenland, the Nordic countries, the Arctic and the Baltic countries.
 Our most important task is to ensure that Arctic perspectives are seen and recognized throughout the Nordic region.

 In addition, we run the information service Info Norden Greenland, where citizens from all over the Nordic region can contact us with questions about moving, working, studying or traveling in Greenland.